PORTATIVE ORGAN | Level 1 – Beginner

 Course Description

 Organs played an important role in the West-European religious milieu of the 12th and 13th centuries.
-As a turn of fate, the organ is one of the instruments for which a significant number of written and depicted documentations about its use, construction, and symbology has survived.
-This enables us to rescue and bring back to life music once attributed to the medieval organ.
+As a turn of fate, the organ is one of the instruments for which a significant number of written and iconographic records of its use, construction, and symbolism have survived.
+This enables us to recover and bring back to life music that was once attributed to the medieval organ.

 In this course students will:

-Learn the position of the body, the arms and the hands for playing the portative organ
+Learn about the proper position of the body, the arms and the hands for playing the portative organ

 Learn how to tune the portative organ